Bringing the Power of Smart Monitoring Technology to Insurance

 In fact, according to a recent McKinsey report, automation through smart home devices can cut the cost of the claims process by as much as 30%.
 And in many cases, those savings can be passed on to customers.

-This is precisely why so many insurance companies are now partnering with smart home companies like Notion to offer bundled incentives – it’s a win-win for both parties.
+This is precisely why Notion received the 2021 Frost and Sullivan Award for Customer Value, and why so many insurance companies are now partnering with smart home companies like Notion to offer bundled incentives – it’s a win-win for both parties.
 Using our example from above, an insurer could set up an IoT program where customers who have filed water-related claims in the past are sent a free Notion Sensor for their home.
 This, in turn, can help reduce future claims and associated risks for a homeowner.

 Of course, this is just one example of how IoT technology is helping re-shape the insurance industry.
 The reality is that nearly all aspects of home insurance are being impacted by the growing influence of IoT, from increased customer engagement to new revenue streams and education.